dafny-lang/dafny/Docs/OnlineTutorial/guide.md

 We've seen a whirlwind tour of the major features of Dafny, and used it for some interesting, if a little on the small side, examples of what Dafny can do.
-But to really take advantage of the power Dafny offers, on needs to plow ahead into the advanced topics: objects, sequences and sets, data structures, lemmas, etc. Now that you are familiar with the basics of Dafny, you can peruse the tutorials on each of these topics at your leisure.
+But to really take advantage of the power Dafny offers, one needs to plow ahead into the advanced topics: objects, sequences and sets, data structures, lemmas, etc. Now that you are familiar with the basics of Dafny, you can peruse the tutorials on each of these topics at your leisure.
 Each